mkiiskila/loraserver/docs/content/install/config.md

 #
 # This is the time that LoRa Server will wait for other gateways to receive
 # the same uplink frame.
 Valid units are 'ms' or 's'.
+# Please note that this value has influence on the uplink / downlink
+# roundtrip time.
+Setting this value too high means LoRa Server will be
+# unable to respond to the device within its receive-window.
 deduplication_delay="200ms"

 # Device session expiration.